 Cryptocurrency company taxation

-CURRENCY TURNOVER TAX
+CRYPTOCURRENCY TURNOVER TAX

 Cryptocurrency transactions are not subject to turnover tax.
 On October 22, 2015, the European Court determined (case C-264/14) that Article 135 (1), par.
 1, Turnover Tax, of the Directive should be interpreted in such a way that the exchange of a virtual currency for a conventional currency and vice versa and (fiat) currency exchange services are tax free.

-CURRENCY INCOME TAXATION
+CRYPTOCURRENCY INCOME TAXATION

 In case of virtual currency, the income may be taxable in the following cases: